“The Divorce Help Clinic is the place to turn when divorce is looming. Get it done quick and right!”

-Your mediation is protected by laws which provide that what happens in mediation is privileged—that it can’t be brought out in court and will not become public record for any “Joe” who wants to access your information when he pleases.
+Your mediation is protected by laws which provide that what happens in mediation is privileged—that it can’t be brought out in court and will not become public record.

 The Court guarantee confidentiality for those using the diplomacy of mediation.
 The goal is to encourage people to agree on their own without clogging the courts with their fighting.
 It’s not about compromising but bargaining the right arrangement for each person.

 Document Preparation in Mediation: Although our mediators cannot and do not represent you within the mediation (as they work as neutrals), they are licensed attorneys and are therefore able to draft and file all of the necessary documents to initiate and finalize your divorce, including your Marital Settlement Agreement.